saucecodee/distributed-exchange/README.md

 ### Cancel Order

-Cancel an Order and remove it from the order book.
+Cancel an order and remove it from the exchange's order book.

 ```
 curl -X POST \